DevilBoy007/twitch-multistream-party/README.md

 ---

-okay now you're ready to start the server
+okay now you're ready to start the server!

 ```bash
 node app.js
 ```
+from either directory (/placeholder,/iframe)

-you should see the console output that it's `listening on port 3000`. you're all set to go! head over to https://localhost:3000 to see it live :D **it is very important that you visit using https protocol for the Twitch module!**
+you should see the console output that it's `listening on port 3000` (`3001` if you're using the iframe version)

+**you're all set to go!**
+head over to https://localhost:3000 to see it live :D **it is very important that you visit using https protocol for the Twitch module!**
 ---